-Sylvie Breton is a PhD in Biophysics who specializes in the cell biology of membrane transport, using a multidisciplinary approach including high-resolution laser scanning confocal microscopy, 3D reconstructions of single cells, and electrophysiological techniques.
-She studies luminal acidification, and water and solute transport in the male reproductive tract.
+Sylvie Breton is a PhD in Biophysics who specializes in the cell biology of membrane transport.
+She studies luminal acidification and intercellular communication networks in the kidney and epididymis.
 She became Professor of Medicine at Harvard Medical School in 2012, and she has been at MGH since 1994.

 Novel role of proton-secreting epithelial cells in sperm maturation and mucosal immunity.

 Androgens are essential for epithelial cell recovery after efferent duct ligation in the initial segment of the mouse epididymis.

 Epithelial dynamics in the epididymis: role in the maturation, protection, and storage of spermatozoa.